Protecting Your Future With Compassion And Understanding

 Your past conviction for drug possession may be unconstitutional

-On Behalf of | Jun 16, 2021 | redemption law
+On Behalf of | Jun 16, 2021 | Redemption Law

 Possessing even small amounts of controlled substances used to constitute a serious criminal offense in Washington.
 Those who judges or juries found guilty often faced prison sentences, steep fines or both.
 If you are one of the countless Washingtonians with possession convictions in your past, you may be in for some good news.